Bonner Bolton: The Longest Ride

 In mid-2014, The Longest Ride (2015), a film adaption on the Nicholas Sparks novel, started filming.
 The main character, Luke, is played by actor Scott Eastwood.
 Luke is an injured PBR bull rider making his way up the ranks of the Professional Bull Riders into the PBR's exclusive Built Ford Tough Series.
 He also struggles with his nemesis, a top-ranked bull named Rango.
 The PBR signed as technical advisor and produced all of the bull riding events.
-Four current BFTS bull riders acted as stunt doubles for Eastwood: Bonner Bolton, Josh Faircloth, Markus Mariluch and Billy Robinson.
+Four then-active BFTS bull riders acted as stunt doubles for Eastwood: Bonner Bolton, Josh Faircloth, Markus Mariluch and Billy Robinson.

 Eastwood's doubles had to ride a real, top-ranked PBR bull named Rango, who was also named Rango in the movie.
 To grasp the difficulty of making a qualified ride on him, by the time the now deceased bovine had finished his PBR career, in 75 total attempts, only 12 bull riders had gotten a qualified ride.
 On August 9, 2014, they were at the Lawrence Veterans Memorial Coliseum in Winston-Salem, North Carolina, where all four riders (Bolton last) attempted the bull to film a comeback scene where Luke attempts to ride Rango in one of the final scenes of the movie.
 Bolton recalled that it was an intense moment in his career: a qualified (eight-second) ride was required for filming, and the production was relying on success.
 Bolton's ride was just short of eight seconds but was sufficient for filming purposes.